-- For renewal applications, what is the past performance and potential of the research team? - How well qualified is the research team to carry out the proposed research? - Is the lead institution proposing to perform a greater portion of the scientific and technical work than any other team member? - Are the research environment and facilities adequate for performing the research? - Does the proposed work take advantage of unique facilities and capabilities?
+- How well qualified is the research team to carry out the proposed research? - Are the research environment and facilities adequate for performing the research? - Does the proposed work take advantage of unique facilities and capabilities?

 4. Reasonableness and Appropriateness of the Proposed Budget